paclearner/error-accumulator/README.md

 # error-accumulator

-An accumulator for only errors that tries to interrupt and throw an error if the storage is not empty.
+An accumulator for only Error instances that tries to interrupt and throws an error if and only if the accumulator is not empty.

-An instance of `Error` or this accumulator can be add to this accumulator but any other object can not be.
+This accumulator can accumulate an instance of `Error` or accumulator itself but not any other object or value.
 Therefore, the accumulator works well with [Short-circuit evaluation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators#Short-circuit_evaluation).

 This module provides the class `ErrorAccumulator` which has an internal array.
-And the method `add` push an input object to the array if the input is a instance of `Error` or `ErrorAccmulator`.
+The method `add` pushes an input to the array if the input is an instance of `Error` or `ErrorAccmulator`.
+If not, `add` ignores the input.
 The return value of `add` is always `ErrrorAccmulator` itself.
 The method `try` will throw an `Error` if the internal array is **NOT** empty.
 If the array is empty, `try` returns `ErrorAccmulator` itself.